 This post has a quick and easy stretch for releasing the scalenes that entrap nerves and blood vessels to the upper extremity.
-They can be useful if you’re stuck in a car or at a desk and want a little temporary relief.
+They can be useful if you’re stuck in a car or desk and want temporary relief.

 Stretches and Exercises for Longer-Lasting Relief:

 Lasting Changes while Driving or Sitting at your Desk

 This post’s exercise releases head, neck, and upper back tension.
 It is particularly good at strengthening the muscle that lowers shoulders while releasing the muscles that keep them high and tight.
 Also, this is a great exercise to incorporate into your driving routine.
 It makes a big difference over time.